BM7Tech/packitup-gnome/README.md

 6. `sudo ninja -C builddir install`

 ## Uninstall
-TO uninstall our program, if you have compiled it with `ninja` you can use:
+To uninstall our program, if you have compiled it with `ninja` you can use:
 ```
 sudo ninja -C builddir uninstall
 ```